 As an employer you must make sure workers are comfortable and given regular breaks, especially those using computers.
 Ideally workers should take breaks away from screens at least every two hours so employers should plan workers daily activities with this in mind.
 Eye tests should be offered and paid for at regular intervals.

-Users should be easily able to adjust brightness and contrast of their computer, there should be no screen flickering and the screen must tilt and swivel to suit the needs of the operator.
-The screen should also be free from reflective glare.
-The keyboard should be tiltable and separate from the screen (unlike most laptops), so that workers are comfortable.
+Users should be easily able to adjust brightness and contrast of their computer, there should be no screen flickering and the screen must tilt and swivel to suit the needs of the operator and be free from reflective glare.
+The keyboard should be tiltable and separate from the screen (unlike most laptops), so workers are comfortable.
 Chairs must be stable, with height and seat back adjustment.
 Workplace layout should be planned carefully to avoid glare or reflections on screen, and there should be enough space at workstations to change position and vary movements.

 The minimum requirements are: